Why You’ll Want to Visit Munich

 Another famous museum in Munich is the Deutsches Museum.
 It’s a science and technology museum displaying 28,000 items from 50 different fields of science and technology.
 They also have some interactive exhibits making it a good choice if you’re travelling with children.

 Finally, there’s the BMW Museum for car lovers.
 Housed in a distinctive futuristic silver bowl it makes an immediate impression.
-The exhibition takes you on a time travelling journey through the technical feats of pioneering – from historic BMW cars right up to the future.
+The exhibition takes you on a time-traveling journey through the technical feats of pioneering – from historic BMW cars right up to the future.
 If you’re not a car lover you can give this a miss but it is one of the most popular tourist attractions in Munich.
 This item on the Munich city guide is perfect for the car lover.

 Best Day Trips from Munich